Linaro/lava/doc/v2/advanced-installation.rst

 The basic guide shows how to install ``lava-server`` and ``lava-dispatcher`` on a single machine.
-This kind of instance can later be migrated to the same master with one or more remote slaves when more devices become available.
+This kind of instance can later be migrated to the same master with one or more remote workers when more devices become available.
 Single instance installs are useful for local development, testing inside virtual machines and small scale testing.